eseodiase/eseodiase/README.md

 • React JS applications: API projects.

-• HTML5, CSS3 and ECMAScript applications: these applications consists of single page only.
-While other pages are built as components, and when navigated/visited get updated on the single page (index.html) just like React JS.
+• HTML5, CSS3 and ECMAScript applications: these applications have just a single page.
+Other pages are therefore built as components, and when navigated or visited get updated on the single page (index.html) just like React JS.

 My portfolio is at:
 https://eseodiase.website/